 Mono can be challenging when you need to get your lure to the bottom quickly, and it’s not ideal for bottom rigs like drop-shotting or Texas/Carolina-rigged soft plastics.
 It’s also not the best for fishing in thick weeds.
-For that, braided line works better, as we shall soon see.
+For that, a braided fishing line works better, as we shall soon see.

 Our Pick For the Best Mono Line